gavinlyonsrepo/cylon-deb/README.md

 Overview
 --------------------------------------------
-* Name: cylon_deb
+* Name: cylon-deb
 * Title : Debian  Linux distribution maintenance program.
-* Description: A TUI (terminal user interface) which allows users to carry out  maintenanceon  an Debian based linux distribution.
+* Description: A TUI (terminal user interface) which allows users to carry out  maintenance on  an Debian based linux distribution.
 The program is menu-based and written in bash.
 The program is a fork and highly truncated version of the arch-linux maintenance program *cylon*,